 2.5.3 Residential Life

-The College provides a variety of residential experiences, from single to quad occupancy, in traditional residence halls like Alice Paul, Dwell and Wharton residence halls, and smaller settings like Woolman House and the Lodges.
+The College provides a variety of residential experiences, from single to quad occupancy, in traditional residence halls like Alice Paul, Dwell and Wharton residence halls, and smaller settings like Kyle House and Woolman House.
 PPR Apartments is designed for suite-style living; each unit has a kitchen/dining/living area and individual bedrooms.
 Residence hall rooms are assigned by lottery.
 All buildings have shared lounges and laundry facilities and wireless internet service; many have kitchens for student use.
 Sharples Dining Hall provides communal dining, ensuring that students have the opportunity to interact regularly at mealtimes.
 Private dining rooms at Sharples can be reserved by students and are frequently used by special-interest groups and clubs.
 Near the dining hall are Kitao Gallery, a student-run art gallery, Olde Club, a party/concert venue, and the Women's Resource Center.
 Two fraternity houses provide social space for Delta Upsilon, a national fraternity, and Phi Si, an independent fraternity.
 Brothers live in the residence halls.
 The Black Cultural Center at Robinson House provides social and educational facilities for students.
 Bond Hall is home to the Interfaith Center, providing programming to students of all faiths.
 The Worth Health Center tends to students' health and wellness through Student Health Services, Counseling and Psychological Services (CAPS), and wellness education.

 2.5.4 Social Development

-Other student activity and organization space on campus includes the parlors, a student lounge, and student activities offices in Parrish Hall; Tarble in Clothier, with a snack bar, a large all-campus space used for dances and other events and Paces, a student coffeehouse; the Intercultural Center, with both private organization space and a large meeting room for collective events; the Black Cultural Center; Bond Hall, home to the religious advisers and religious organizations; the Kitao Gallery, a student-run art gallery; Olde Club, a party/concert venue; the Swarthmore Campus and Community Store; the Women's Resource Center; and two fraternity houses.
+Student activity and organization space on campus includes the parlors, a student lounge, and student activities offices in Parrish Hall; Tarble in Clothier, with a snack bar, a large all-campus space used for dances and other events and Paces, a student coffeehouse; the Intercultural Center, with both private organization space and a large meeting room for collective events; the Black Cultural Center; Bond Hall, home to the religious advisers and religious organizations; the Kitao Gallery, a student-run art gallery; Olde Club, a party/concert venue; the Swarthmore Campus and Community Store; the Women's Resource Center; and two fraternity houses.
 Sharples Dining Hall has small private dining rooms which are frequently reserved by special-interest groups.
 Eldridge Commons, Kohlberg Coffee Bar, and the atrium at McCabe Library are popular for informal gatherings.
 All buildings and major outdoor spaces on campus have WiFi coverage.

 2.5.5 Scott Arboretum

 The College property comprises 425 acres, including a large tract of woodland and the valley of Crum Creek.
 Much of this tract has been developed as horticultural and botanical collections of trees, shrubs, and herbaceous plants through the provisions of the Scott Arboretum, established in 1929 by Mrs. Arthur Hoyt Scott and Owen and Margaret Moon as a memorial to Arthur Hoyt Scott of the Class of 1895.
-The plant collections are designed to afford examples of the better kinds of trees and shrubs that are hardy in the climate of eastern Pennsylvania, are suitable for planting by the average gardener, and to beautify the campus.
+The plant collections are designed to afford examples of the better kinds of trees and shrubs that are hardy in the climate of eastern Pennsylvania, are suitable for planting by the average gardener.
 All collections are labeled and recorded.
-Exceptionally fine displays include hollies, flowering cherries, conifers, crabapples, magnolias, tree peonies, lilacs, rhododendrons, azaleas, hydrangeas, and witch hazels.
-Specialty gardens include the Terry Shane Teaching Garden, the Theresa Lang Garden of Fragrance, the Dean Bond Rose Garden, the Isabelle Bennett Cosby '28 Courtyard, the Nason Garden, the Metasequoia Allée, the Harry Wood Courtyard Garden, the Pollinators Garden, the Gold Medal Plant Garden, and the West House Garden.
-Many interested donors have contributed generously to the collections, and the arboretum is funded primarily by restricted endowment funds with a combined market value of $34.5 million as of June 30, 2014.
+Exceptionally fine displays include hollies, flowering cherries, conifers, magnolias, tree peonies, lilacs, rhododendrons, azaleas, hydrangeas, and witch hazels.
+Specialty gardens include the Terry Shane Teaching Garden, the Entrance Garden, the Theresa Lang Garden of Fragrance, the Dean Bond Rose Garden, the Isabelle Bennett Cosby '28 Courtyard, the Nason Garden, the Metasequoia Allée, the Harry Wood Courtyard Garden, the Pollinators Garden, and the Gold Medal Plant Garden.
+Many interested donors have contributed generously to the collections, and the arboretum is funded primarily by restricted endowment funds with a combined market value of about $35 million.
 The mission of the Scott Arboretum is to delight and educate all visitors and inspire them to enjoy the many benefits of horticulture.
 Our "garden if ideas" features varieties that perform well in the region, encouraging wise stewardship as well as the cultivation of plants to sustain the body, enchant the eye, and soothe the spirit.

 The arboretum offers educational horticulture programs to the general public and Swarthmore students.
 These workshops, lectures, and classes are designed to cover many facets of the science/art called gardening.
 Tours are conducted throughout the year for College people and interested public groups.
 In 2009 the arboretum opened the Wister Education Center and Greenhouse (5,200 square feet) to better fulfill its educational mission.
 This facility has been awarded Gold LEED certification (Leadership in Energy and Environmental Design).